cforte7/Cluster-Palette/README.md

 I = I[:5000]
 I = color.rgb2lab([I])[0]
  ```
  Once we have our mutable numpy array we must perform some basic manipulations to prepare our data for the analysis.
 The first step is to store the shape of the photo and check for the dimensions.
 If the third dimension is 4, this means that the photo has its pixels stored in RGBA (A stands for Alpha, or transparency).
 If the alpha channel is present in the image, we will drop that dimension and update our ```p``` dimension to 3.
 We then reshape the array so that it becomes a two dimensional array with ```h*w``` rows and 3 columns.
 We then shuffle the rows and take the first 5000 rows in order to take a random sample of pixels from the photos.
-Once we have our sample set of data we call the ```color.rgb2lab()``` function from the scikit image module to convert the data from RGB values to LaB values.
+Once we have our sample set of data we call the ```color.rgb2lab()``` function from the scikit image module to convert the data from RGB values to Lab values.
 We make this conversion because when visualizing pixels in 3D space, the Lab space is much more suited to how the human eye perceives colors compared to RGB (another pitfall of comparable papers on this topic). <a href='https://en.wikipedia.org/wiki/CIELAB_color_space'>For more information regarding Lab Color Space you can read the Wikipedia page.</a>

  ```python